BillRobinson0215/receipe-app/README.md

 ## Deployment

-X Be deployed online, where the rest of the world can access it.
+√ Be deployed online, where the rest of the world can access it.

 √ Host on your public Github page, not Github Enterprise.

-X Deploy client application on GH pages.
+√ Deploy client application on GH pages.

-X Deploy server application on Heroku.
+√ Deploy server application on Heroku.

 ## Version Control